Check out this video to find out about these amazing superfoods or if you’d rather read check out the text below.

 6. Grapes, Juice, Red Wine are rich in antioxidants called flavonoids and have been shown to prevent clogging of the arteries, blood clots and they also contain water-soluble vitamins that strengthen tiny blood vessels, which can help swollen feet or ankles, speed up the healing of bruises and promote healthy collagen for fewer wrinkles.

 Remember, drink in moderation moderation with red wine.
 Two glasses for women, three glasses for men are the beneficial amounts.
-Anything more than that and you loose these benefits.
+Anything more than that and you lose these benefits.

 Many greens, such as spinach, kale, and collards are known for their mineral content, especially iron, calcium, magnesium-as well as the vitamins folate, riboflavin (B2) and vitamin K. Leaves are very rich in antioxidants– the carotenoids and beta-carotene, the tocopherols (vitamin E) and of course, vitamin C.

-Eating these food will not only boost your energy, but will improve your over all health.
+Eating these foods will not only boost your energy, but will improve your overall health.
 Try and include these in your diet today!